 A tenant can be evicted in New York for several different reasons, the most common of which are failing to pay rent or violating the lease.
 In order to legally evict a tenant, a landlord must get a judgment from the court allowing the eviction to occur.
 Before the landlord can file the eviction lawsuit with the court, the landlord must give the tenant notice.

-Before a landlord can evict a tenant for failing to pay rent, the landlord must give the tenant a three-day notice, or demand for rent.
-The notice must state that the tenant has three days to pay rent or move out of the rental unit.
-If the tenant does not pay the rent or move out of the rental unit within the three days, the landlord can begin eviction proceedings against the tenant (see N.Y.
+Before a landlord can evict a tenant for failing to pay rent, the landlord must give the tenant a fourteen-day notice, or demand for rent.
+The notice must state that the tenant has 14 days to pay rent or move out of the rental unit.
+If the tenant does not pay the rent or move out of the rental unit within the 14 days, the landlord can begin eviction proceedings against the tenant (see N.Y.
 Real Prop.
 Acts § 711(2)).

 If the tenant violates the lease, the landlord must give the tenant a ten-day notice that allows the tenant to fix the violation.
 If the tenant fixes the violation within the ten-day period, the landlord must not file the eviction lawsuit.
 If the tenant does not fix the violation within the ten-day period, the landlord must then give the tenant a notice of termination.
 The notice of termination must state that the tenant has at least 30 days to move out of the rental unit.
 If the tenant has not moved out of the rental unit by the end of the 30 days, the landlord can then file an eviction lawsuit with the court.
 See the New York Courts self-help center for holdover notices for more information about lease violations outside of New York City.
 For information on lease violations within New York City, see the book New York City Landlords and Owners, page 8, published by the New York City housing court.

 Examples of lease violations include having a pet when none are allowed or having a washing machine when expressly prohibited by the lease.